 The Locals take great pride in their lovely village and have a very active resident community.
 Visitors are always welcome to join in.
 Local activities include Bowls, Cricket, Tennis, Guided Walks, Hound Trailing and Fox Hunting (within the law).
 Caldbeck is a popular village, but never overcrowded - a peaceful oasis in the Northern English Lake District.

-For further information about Caldbeck and the surrounding Northern Fells area visit www.caldbeckvillage.co.uk.
+For more information about Caldbeck and the surrounding Northern Fells visit Caldbeck Area Online.